top of page

 This disconnect between profit and value is causing tremendous harm to people and the planet.
 Metrics like Gross Domestic Product give the false impression that the economy is a success when it is consuming natural resources at unsustainable rates, damaging the environment that supports it, and investing in things that degrade human welfare.
 Meanwhile, our economy fails to direct investment towards things that would genuinely improve human wellbeing, such as repairing environmental damage or improving social cohesion.

 The good news is that there is a solution.
 We can rehabilitate capitalism by realigning profit with value.
 Then capitalism will fulfil Adam Smith’s original vision, where individuals can genuinely do well by doing good.
-We can have a thriving economy that enables individuals to derive a private profit by advancing the public good and preserving the Universal Commons.

 The Solution

 If externalities can be internalised into the market, then products and services will reflect their true cost, including their impact on people and the planet.
 This will make products that degrade the Universal Commons relatively more expensive, and products that improve the Universal Commons relatively cheaper.
-Then market forces can use these price signals to direct investment more efficiently towards generating genuine value.
+Then market forces can use these price signals to direct investment towards efficiently generating genuine value.

 Overcoming the Fundamental Social Problem